 You can use a ladle to help you make better poached eggs.
 You crack the egg into the ladle, then lower the bowl of the ladle into the simmering water just enough so that the water pours in over the edges.
 You wait about 5 seconds, just long enough for the white to start setting, then tip the ladle to slide the egg out and let it get on with poaching.

-Types of cooking thermometers
+Types of ladles

 Jelly Canning Ladles

-A Jelly Canning Ladle is like a regular ladle, but has quite a deep bowl and a flat front.
+A jelly canning ladle is like a regular ladle, but has quite a deep bowl and a flat front.
 The flat portion at the front is useful for being able to collect the remaining jelly at the bottom of the pot it was cooked in.
 They are very hard to find.
 Instead, you can tip up the pot to get at it better with a regular ladle, or use a spatula to push it all to one side of the pot where you can collect it from more easily.

 Jelly Ladles (aka Sauce Ladle)